The Sharing Group Discussion on Qur'an-Only “Islam”

 Brother Terence Helikaon Nunis: The foundation of taswawwuf is sound ‘aqidah and shari’ah.
 No one can claim to be of us if they reject the Rope of Allah (s.w.t.).
 And any who claims to be a Sufi, by whatever name they call themselves, and reject ahadits are charlatans and liars.
 A former top civil servant from Bangladesh wrote a books on spirituality?
 Perhaps I could find a cardiologist and be moved by his description of farming mushrooms on the Moon?

 Essentially, Quranism as a doctrine is a fraud.
 The Quranists are frauds.
 You have no scholars.
 You have no academic and intellectual integrity.
 You have no credibility.
 You have no religion beyond your pretensions.
 Your people are deluded and irrational, not to mention very emotional.
 You are small people trying to feel big when you do not even understand the basics of the very things you contemplate.
 Yet, instead of actually investigating, you manufacture conspiracies and theories and then look for “evidence”.
-Every point you have brought up in this thread has been already refuted.
+Every point you have brought up in this thread has already been refuted.
 And instead of addressing the refutation, you brought up new points, and they were also refuted.
 I suggest you look at what you have quoted and consider.
 You have given nothing but polemics.
 And when pressed to cite actual examples, they were found to be misrepresentations and misunderstandings.
 And they were soundly refuted.

 Do you really want to be like the Qurayshi polytheists, being indignant in kufr when there is enough evidence to consider the truth?
 Have you ever considered the absurdity of your position; that either the entire ummah was astray until you lot came along, or that there is a massive conspiracy covering more than a thousand years and hundreds of thousands of scholars all over the world?
 And then, what makes you all so special that you can claim to know the religion better than the body of the ummah when you do not even know Classical Arabic, the language of the Qur’an?
 If, as you say, God Speaks to us spiritually, and that is true, why do you hear something radically different from the other 99.99% of Muslims?